noirello/pyorc/docs/api.rst

     to select specific columns from the ORC file.

     The object iterates over rows by calling :meth:`Reader.__next__`.
-By default the ORC struct type represented as a tuple, but it can be change by changing `struct_repr` to a valid :class:`StructRepr` value.
+By default, the ORC struct type represented as a tuple, but it can be changed by changing `struct_repr` to a valid :class:`StructRepr` value.

     For decimal, date and timestamp ORC types the default converters to Python objects can be change by setting a dictionary to the `converters`